Formula One drivers from the United States: Notable former drivers

-Phil Hill is the only American born Formula One champion.
+Phil Hill is the only American-born Formula One champion.
 He won with Ferrari in 1961 after having had a season-long battle for top spot with teammate Wolfgang von Trips.
-Hill's win at the 1961 Italian Grand Prix secured the drivers' title for the American but, after passing the chequered flag and returning to the pits, he discovered that his close rival had died in an accident during the race.
+Hill's win at the 1961 Italian Grand Prix secured the drivers' title for the American but, after passing the checkered flag and returning to the pits, he discovered that his close rival had died in an accident during the race.
 The collision between von Trips and Jim Clark's Lotus also killed 15 spectators – Hill's victory coincided with the worst tragedy in Formula One history.
 During his Formula One career Hill started 48 races and won just three events, the joint lowest of any world champion alongside Briton Mike Hawthorn.

 Dan Gurney is highly regarded for his Formula One contributions both on and off track.
 He is the only driver to have scored the first victory for three constructors: Porsche (1962), Brabham (1964), and Eagle (1967).
 He himself had built the Eagle.
 Gurney's name is still associated with aerodynamics; he was the first person to use what is now known as a "Gurney flap" on the wing of his car.
 He is also credited as the first person to spray champagne on the podium.
 Gurney had made his debut with Ferrari in 1959, finishing in the top three in two of the four races he contested.
 His second season, now with BRM, was much less successful and his only race finish was in tenth position.
 Between 1961 and 1965 Gurney drove for three teams and was classified in the top six in the drivers' championship on each occasion, but he would never get higher than fourth in the title race.
 He left the sport in 1968 but made a brief return with McLaren after the death of founder Bruce McLaren.
 Gurney won four races out of the 86 he started.